 From October to March, the weather in Rishikesh varies from pleasant to cold and woolen clothes, jackets etc.are recommended.
 December and January are the coldest months in Rishikesh.

-To avoid complications, don’t mention joining a yoga course on your application form (you can not get a study visa by registering this training).
-Please contact your local Indian Embassy for details.
+To avoid complications, don’t mention joining a yoga course on your application form (you can not get a study visa by registering for this training).
+Please contact your local Indian Embassy for further details.

 Andréa – Functional Gross Anatomy and Physiology